 - Enroll devices into Hexnode UEM.

-Step-1: Remove assets from current MDM and back up required data
+Step-1: Remove assets from the current MDM and back up the required data

 To disconnect your devices from the current MDM, you may have to wipe your devices.
 So, it is recommended to back up all the required data prior to the device wipe.
 Before removing all the management profiles and users from the current MDM, download essential information like device details and user details which may come to use later.